-Do you ever have the feeling that someone is going to “find you out,” that you’ll be exposed for the fraud you are?
-Ever?feel like you don’t deserve to be where you are or that you only got there because of luck or happenstance?
+Do you ever have the feeling that someone is going to “find you out?”
+That you’ll be exposed for the fraud you are?
+Or maybe like you don’t deserve to be where you are and that you only got there because of luck or happenstance?

-One way to combat impostor syndrome is to not care so much what other people think of you, focus on the value you bring and BE YOURSELF.
+Other ways to combat impostor syndrome is to not care so much what other people think of you and BE YOURSELF!

 You can read more about how to overcome impostor syndrome on Forbes.com here.